KislakCenter/islamicmss/trythis.md

 - [**Cumulative exercise**](https://forms.gle/r14oKspKtkJKzWUc9)

-Now that you are done with everything, go back to the [Manusripts of the Muslim World project on OPenn](http://openn.library.upenn.edu/html/muslimworld_contents.html) and look at the manuscripts.
+Now that you are done with everything, go back to the [Manuscripts of the Muslim World project on OPenn](http://openn.library.upenn.edu/html/muslimworld_contents.html) and look at the manuscripts.
 See what aspects of them you can now recognize.

 Thanks for reading.